-The thesis presents the warping-based approach to image re-synthesis with the target transformation defined by a dataset of input-output examples and examines its application to the gaze redirection task.
-The warping-based approach enhances the photorealism of the results as compared to direct regression of output pixels which has difficulty synthesizing high-resolution images.
-[Seitz and Dyer, 1997] and similar works suggest constructing the warping field based on geometrical projection properties, but to the best of my knowledge, this thesis is the first to suggest learning the warping field from the dataset of examples [Kononenko and Lempitsky, 2015].
+The thesis has presented the warping-based approach to image re-synthesis task, where the target transformation is defined by a dataset of input-output examples, and its application to the gaze redirection task.
+This approach increases the photorealism of the results in comparison to the direct regression of output pixels, which has problems with synthesizing high-resolution images.
+The work [44] and similar works suggested to construct the warping field based on geometrical projection properties, but the idea of learning the warping field from the dataset of examples to the best of my knowledge was not presented until this work [73].

-Four methods are proposed for learning a warping field predictor.
-Below I will once again summarize the four methods and demonstrate their novelty with reference to the majority of relevant prior publications on the topic.
-Three of the four methods learn to predict the warping field in a weakly-supervised setting.
-The first system (Chapter 3, [Kononenko and Lempitsky, 2015]) is based on a special kind of weakly-supervised random forest with a structured output.
-Its novelty with respect to an earlier study [Fanello et al., 2014] is that both the optimal warping vector and the distribution of the replacement error depending on the warping vector are stored in the leaves of the tree.
-Storing these distributions also facilitates more robust tree ensembling by summing up distributions coming from different trees.
-Furthermore, the split evaluation criterion is new and specific to the proposed type of random forest.
-The second system (Chapter 4, [Ganin et al., 2016]) predicts the warping field using a deep convolutional network with a coarse-to-fine architecture of warping modules and embeds the desired redirection angle and feature points as image-sized maps.
-Along with warping, the lightness correction module is a strong contributor to photorealism enhancement.
-The third system (Chapter 5, [Kononenko et al., 2017]) ccan be regarded as a hybrid of the first two, as it essentially condenses the neural network into a random forest, while boasting highquality results, fast operation, and very compact models.
-The novelty of the proposed architecture as compared to earlier studies on the teacher-student architectures Romero et al., 2015, Bucilu et al., 2006, Hinton et al., 2015] lies in its specific teacher-student combination where the teacher is a weakly-supervised neural network and the student is a random forest.
-Such an arrangement allows integrating the representation power of the deep neural network in the fast forest model.
-The fourth system (Chapter 6) driven by the labeled database collection challenge operates in a semi-supervised scenario that requires a small labeled part of the dataset only.
-It focuses on learning to embed images into a low-dimensional latent space and making analogies in that space.
-The novelty of the method as compared to [Reed et al., 2015] is that it uses a combination of unsupervised training on pairs of images with no gaze labels and no requirement for analogy-forming quadruplets, on the one hand, and image analogy making at test time, on the other hand.
-Another distinctive feature of the method is that the analogy making result comes in the form of a warping field rather than a re-synthesized image itself.
-This, once again, boosts the photorealism of the result.
+The four methods for learning a warping field predictor are suggested.
+Below, I once again summarize the suggested methods, and state their novelty compared to the most similar preceding works in the literature.
+The three of the methods learn to predict the warping field in a weakly supervised setting.
+The first system (Chapter 3, [73]) is based on a special kind of weakly supervised random forest with structured output.
+The novelty compared to the preceding work [76] is that not only the optimal warping vector, but the distribution of the replacement error depending on the warping vector is stored in the leaves of the tree.
+Storing these distributions also allows more robust tree ensembling by summing up distributions coming from different trees.
+Also, the split evaluation criterion is new and specific to the newly proposed type of random forest.
+The second system (Chapter 4, [74]) predicts the warping field using a deep convolutional network with coarse-to-fine architecture of warping modules and embeds the desired redirection angle and feature points as image-sized maps.
+In addition to warping, photorealism is increased using the lightness correction module.
+The third system (Chapter 5, [75]) can be regarded as a hybrid of the first two, as it essentially condenses the neural network into a random forest, achieving high-quality results, fast operation, and very compact models.

+The novelty of the suggested architecture compared to the preceding work on teacher-student architectures [77-79] is in the particular teacher-student combination, where the teacher is a weakly supervised neural network, and the student is a random forest.
+Such combination allows to combine the representation power of the deep neural network in the fast forest model.
+The fourth system (Chapter 6) is motivated by the hardness of collecting labeled database and is working in a semi-supervised scenario, requiring only small labeled part in the dataset.
+It is based on learning the embedding of images into a low-dimensional latent space and analogy making in this latent space.
+The novelty of the method in comparison to work [18] is in using the combination of unsupervised training on pairs of images without gaze labels, instead of requiring analogy-forming quadruplets, and image analogy making at test time.
+Another peculiarity of suggested method is that the result of analogy-making is a warping-field rather than a re-synthesized image itself.
+This, once again, allows to boost the photorealism of the result.